Why You Need a Will or Trust

-If your parents are among those without a will or living trust, you and the other loved ones your parents leave behind will have to deal with the consequences of your parents’ lack of planning.
+If you are among those without a will or living trust, loved ones you leave behind will have to deal with the consequences of your lack of planning.
 Keep reading to find out why your parents need a will or living trust.

 Reasons to have a will

-Your parents might insist that they don’t need to bother with a will because the family can just divide up everything equally when they die.
+You might think you don’t need to bother with a will because your family can just divide up everything equally when you die.
 Unfortunately, it’s not that simple.

 When people die without a will, the intestacy laws of the state where they lived will determine how their property is distributed.
 So a judge – not family members – will decide who gets what based on the state’s laws.

 Typically, intestacy laws divide property among a surviving spouse and blood relatives.
-That might be a problem if you want your parents don’t want to split everything equally among their surviving spouse and children.
-It can be an even bigger problem if your parent lives with someone but isn’t married or has stepchildren.
-If your parent dies without a will, his or her partner or stepchildren might not get anything.
+That might be a problem if you don’t want to split everything equally among your surviving spouse and children.
+It can be an even bigger problem if you live with someone but aren't married or have stepchildren.
+If you die without a will, your partner or stepchildren might not get anything.

-Not only does a will allow your parents to specify who gets what when they die, but also it allows them to name an executor to act on their behalf after they die.
+Not only does a will allow you to specify who gets what when you die, but also it allows you to name an executor to act on your behalf after you die.
 The executor oversees the distribution of property, closes accounts, settles debts and files final tax returns.
-It’s a big responsibility, so your parents need to consider carefully whom they want to fill this position.
+It’s a big responsibility, so you need to consider carefully whom you want to fill this position.